Khalife/Sequoia/README.md

 scipy, Biopython, pytorch, pytorch-geometric, scikit-learn

-Tested and validated with python 3.8 and versions:
+Tested and validated with python 3.8 (CUDA 11.0) and versions:

 pytorch: 1.11.0+cu102